shibaji7/pyCHIPS/README.md

 - `chips` -  the python package
 - `docs` - documentation for the codebase
-- `scripts`, etc. - example analysis scripts and Jupyter notebooks
+- `test`, etc. - example analysis scripts and Jupyter notebooks

 ### Setup for Developers
 - Download this Repository via git-clone.